vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-07-27-vertx-4-beta1-release.md

 The [deprecations and breaking changes](https://github.com/vert-x3/wiki/wiki/4.0.0-Deprecations-and-breaking-changes) can be found on the wiki.

-For this release there are no Docker images.,
+For this release there are no Docker images.

-The release artifacts have been deployed to [Maven Central](https://search.maven.org/search?q=g:io.vertx%20AND%20v:4.0.0-milestone4) and you can get the distribution on [Maven Central](https://repo1.maven.org/maven2/io/vertx/vertx-stack-manager/4.0.0-milestone4/).
+The release artifacts have been deployed to [Maven Central](https://search.maven.org/search?q=g:io.vertx%20AND%20v:4.0.0.Beta1) and you can get the distribution on [Maven Central](https://repo1.maven.org/maven2/io/vertx/vertx-stack-manager/4.0.0.Beta1/).

 You can bootstrap a Vert.x 4.0.0 beta 1 project using https://start.vertx.io.